Characters: Pokémon: Generation IV Families

 - Blow You Away: Flying-type.

-- Com Mons: As is expected of its niche, there are a lot of these birds in Sinnoh.
+- Com Mons: As is expected of its designation, there are a lot of these birds in Sinnoh.
 Fortunately, they end up very good.

 - Idiot Hair: Starly and Staravia; becomes a mohawk-pompadour upon evolution to Staraptor.

 - Magikarp Power: Combined with Crutch Character, of all things.
 This thing starts off useful (like most early birds), tends to become slightly inferior to the rest of the team in its 20s, but once it's fully evolved, it becomes a powerhouse.
-Staraptor also learns the very powerful Fighting-type move Close Combat when it evolves, which by itself puts it head and shoulders above all other Normal/Flying Pokémon that don't have a fighting move of their own to break past steel and rock types that otherwise threaten fliers.
+Staraptor also learns the very powerful Fighting-type move Close Combat when it evolves, which by itself puts it head and shoulders above all other Normal/Flying Pokémon since they don't have a Fighting move of their own to break past Steel and Rock types that otherwise threaten fliers.

 - Non-Elemental: Normal-type.